myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.2.md

 ## Introduction

 Today we will extend our multi-tenant solution to work nicely with the [ASP.NET Core Options Pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.2).
 This will allow us to configure components using tenant specific configuration options.
-This is useful in situations such as authentication where different tenants might have different settings regarding identity providers for example.
+This is useful in situations where different tenants might have different settings, e.g. connection strings, cookie policies etc.

 ### Parts in the series